-Before reaching the question of whether donors who give money to both parties or to competing candidates within an election cycle are doing so in order to hedge their bets (discussed in Part IV) or whether such behavior is normatively undesirable and may constitutionally be regulated (discussed in Part V), it is first necessary to establish an empirical foundation for the existence of hedged-bet donations-that is, how common is this kind of behavior?
+Before reaching the question of whether donors who give money to both parties or to competing candidates within an election cycle are doing so in order to hedge their bets (discussed in Part IV) or whether such behavior is normatively undesirable and may constitutionally be regulated (discussed in Part V), it is first necessary to establish an empirical foundation for the existence of hedged-bet donations - that is, how common is this kind of behavior?

 That contributions to competing candidates or competing parties do occur is beyond dispute.
-It is commonplace to open the newspaper at any point in the election cycle and see accounts of donations being split in races for the presidency,54 the Senate,55 the House,56 state legislatures,57 governorships,58 lieutenant governorships,59 state treasurer,60 and the mayor's office.61 Donations are split to national party committees62
+It is commonplace to open the newspaper at any point in the election problem of separating access from influence in the context of the regulation of bet-hedging is discussed in Parts IV and V, infra.

+cycle and see accounts of donations being split in races for the presidency, the Senate, the House, state legislatures, governorships, lieutenant governorships, state treasurer, county commissioner, and the mayor's office.
+Donations are split to national conventions, to party committees and to competing candidates, in general

-54 Richard S. Dunham & Susan Straight, More Corporate Chiefs Are Hedging Their Bets, BUSINESS WEEK, March 6, 2000, at 42 ("[M]any pragmatic CEOs want an open door at the White House whichever candidate emerges victorious.").
+&lt;sup>54 See, e.g., Richard S. Dunham & Susan Straight, More Corporate Chiefs Are Hedging Their Bets, BUSINESS WEEK, March 6, 2000, at 42 ("[M]any pragmatic CEOs want an open door at the White House whichever candidate emerges victorious.").